UGL Rail C44aci: Pacific National

 The first of the Pacific National 92 class was officially launched at Port Waratah on 3 October 2008.
-All 15 units entered service on coal trains in the Hunter Region and were trialed on Brisbane—Melbourne freights and return.
+All 15 entered service on Hunter Valley coal trains and were trialed on Brisbane—Melbourne freights and return.
 In 2012 Pacific National took delivery of six 93 class C44aci locomotives optimised for intermodal freight transport between Melbourne and Brisbane.
 On 17 January 2013, Pacific National placed an order for another two (later expanded to five) 93 class locomotives.
 In 2014, Pacific National extended the order of the 93 class to 9324 in which all 24 93 class are in service.
-9321-24 are commonly seen on Melbourne-Adelaide intermodal services and other east-coast trains while all other examples are run almost exclusively in the Hunter Valley on coal services.
+Until late 2023, 9301-24 In late 2023 they were transferred to the Hunter Valley, displacing older 90 Class locomotives.
+All other examples are run almost exclusively in the Hunter Valley on coal services.

-In October 2021 it was announced that UGL had secured a $297 million order for 50 C44aci locomotives from Pacific National, these locomotives are to have GE's newer Evolution series of engine.
-The locomotives are to be designed and delivered over a period of 7 years.
+In October 2021 it was announced that UGL had secured a $297 million (later $330 million) order for 50 C44ESACi locomotives from Pacific National, these locomotives are to have GE's newer Evolution series of engine.
+The locomotives are to be designed and delivered over a period of 7 years, with deliveries starting in 2024.
+They are to be designated the 94 Class.

+The three class leaders 9401, 9402 and 9403, were either complete or awaiting final livery completion at Broadmeadow in July 2024.
+The 94 class started initial testing in late September with TT class locomotives, eventually commencing in service trials in August 2025 between Melbourne and Adelaide on freight services. the C44ESACi features new technology including GE's newer Evolution series prime mover and a redesigned cab roof.